****** APPLICATIONS FOR THE MHIRT 2020 PROGRAM ARE NOW OPEN *******

 - Scanned copies of U.S. Passport (if available) and current U.S. driver's license or State I.D.

-- THREE Letters of Recommendation
+- TWO Letters of Recommendation

 - Official College Transcripts.